January to February

 The Goldenrod was the original state flower of Alabama from 1927 to 1959 but was replaced because the ladies of Butler County considered it little more than a weed.

 Highly valued in Japan and native to Asia, the Camellia is Alabama’s only state symbol that’s not native to the State!

-The Camellia wears its crown proudly; it’s an easy-to-grow, evergreen flowering shrub with incredible austerity and breathtaking beauty.
-Camellias attracts botanists, horticulturists, landscapers and hobby growers alike (from all across the country) with their pretty send flowers, smooth polished leaves and exquisite form.
-The attractive and subtly sweet flowers on this beauty bloom from November to March, peaking in January and February.
+Camellia japonica wears its crown proudly; it’s an easy-to-grow, evergreen flowering shrub with incredible austerity and breathtaking beauty.
+Camellias attract botanists, horticulturists, landscapers and hobby growers alike with their pretty, smooth, polished leaves and exquisite form.
+These attractive and subtly sweet flowers bloom from November to March, peaking in January and February.